-Vanilla Extract makes GREAT gifts and is so easy.
+Vanilla Extract makes GREAT gifts and this Vanilla Extract Recipe is so easy!

 Every year I look forward to figuring out what I am going to make for Christmas presents.
 I make gifts for my friends and family – and they are always handmade.
 Each year it is something different – it just depends on what I am focusing on at the time!